pypa/pipenv/docs/docker.md

 dependencies for your application, you can use a multistage build for creating a virtual environment with your dependencies.

-In this approach, Pipenv in installed in the base layer and it is used to create the virtual environment.
-In a later stage, in a ``runtime`` layer the virtual environment is copied from the base layer, the layer containing pipenv and other build dependencies is discarded.
+In this approach, Pipenv in installed in the base layer, and it is used to create the virtual environment.
+In a later stage, in a `runtime` layer the virtual environment is copied from the base layer, the layer containing pipenv and other build dependencies is discarded.

 This results in a smaller image, which can still run your application.
-Here is an example ``Dockerfile``, which you can use as a starting point for doing a multistage build for your application:
+Here is an example `Dockerfile`, which you can use as a starting point for doing a multistage build for your application:

     FROM docker.io/python:3.9 AS builder